Lyphion/EggHunt/README.md

 Similarly, Easter eggs can be viewed and removed with `egghunt models`.
 Adding a new item can be done inside the overview inventory by clicking on the desired item in the main inventory.

-To test the spawning of Easter eggs, the `egghunt spawn` and `egghunt find` command can be used to spawn a new Easter egg and find it afterward.
+To test the spawning of Easter eggs, the `egghunt spawn` and `egghunt find` command can be used to spawn a new Easter egg and find it afterward (Permission `egghunt.admin`).
+In addition, the `egghunt rain` command can spawn a cloud of eggs, which will fall down, but may break (Permission `egghunt.admin`).
+With the `egghunt fake` command, an explosive egg can be spawned (Permission `egghunt.admin`).

 This plugin allows for the modification of the configuration files without a server restart.
-To reload the configurations use `egghunt reload`.
+To reload the configurations use `egghunt reload` (Permission `egghunt.admin`).

-The `egghunt toggle` command can be used to disable the spawning of Easter eggs temporarily.
+The `egghunt toggle` command can be used to disable the spawning of Easter eggs temporarily for a player or globally (Permission `egghunt.admin`).

-A leaderboard with the most collected Easter eggs can be viewed with `egghunt leaderboard`.
+A leaderboard with the most collected Easter eggs can be viewed with `egghunt leaderboard` (Permission `egghunt.leaderboard`).